morlandi/django-upload-form/README.rst

 - self.accept
     Returns the value for the "accept" attribute of the file input element;
     Defaults to: the list of allowed file types;
-    Example: "image/*" - which also trigger the lookup into the image gallery on mobile devices
+    Example: `image/\*` - which also trigger the lookup into the image gallery on mobile devices

 - self.max_image_size
-    When > 0, images will be resized accordingly before uploading
+    When > 0, images will be resized accordingly before uploading.
+    The required size is expressed in pixels.
     Default: 0

 or override the corresponding methods: